marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_fragment_create.md

 ```
       --display-name string   display name for the accelerator fragment
-      --git-branch string     Git repository branch to be used
+      --git-branch string     Git repository branch to be used (default "main")
       --git-repo string       Git repository URL for the accelerator fragment
       --git-sub-path string   Git repository subPath to be used
       --git-tag string        Git repository tag to be used